MrPrimate/ddb-importer/FAQ.md

 Okay so I have migrated to D&D 5e sytem version 1.4.0/1 and now none of my shared compendium monster AC's are right!

 Answer: run the above migration command.

+## Do I need Compendium Content or the Character builder content?

+* For integrating characters/spells/items you need to the character builder content.

+* For adventure muncher you need the compendium content.